-The Council's 2021/22 Annual Performance Report was considered by the Policy and Sustainability Committee on 30 August 2022.
-This report includes an analysis of the comparative indicators comprising the 2020/21 Local Government Benchmarking Framework (LGBF) and an overview of council performance against the priorities and outcomes in the Business Plan.
+The Council's 2021/22 Annual Performance Report will be considered by the Policy and Sustainability Committee in August 2022.
+This report will also include an analysis of the comparative indicators comprising the 2020/21 Local Government Benchmarking Framework (LGBF).